The Autopsy of Jane Doe

-The Autopsy of Jane Doe is a 2016 supernatural horror film directed by André Øvredal, his first English-language film.
+The Autopsy of Jane Doe is a 2016 supernatural horror film directed by André Øvredal as his first English-language film.
 It stars Brian Cox and Emile Hirsch as father-and-son coroners who experience supernatural phenomena while examining the body of an unidentified woman (played by Olwen Kelly).

 The film premiered at the Toronto International Film Festival on September 9, 2016, and IFC Midnight released it on December 21, 2016.
 It grossed $6 million at the box office.
 The critical consensus at Rotten Tomatoes calls it "a smart, suggestively creepy thriller".

 Plot

 In Grantham County, Virginia, the sheriff department finds the intact, half-buried corpse of an unidentified Jane Doe in the basement of a house where an inexplicable multiple homicide took place.
 No signs of forced entry are found, and it is determined that the victims were trying to escape the house where the killings took place.
 Jane's corpse is delivered to a morgue staffed by local coroner Tommy Tilden and his son Austin.
 Austin postpones a date with his girlfriend Emma to help his father with the autopsy, promising to meet her later that evening.

 Jane's waist indicates long-term usage of a corset, which went out of fashion several centuries earlier.
-They cannot determine her time of death; her lack of rigor mortis and blood still flowing in her veins indicate that her death occurred recently, but her eyes are cloudy, suggesting she has been dead for several days.
+They cannot determine her time of death; her lack of rigour mortis and blood still flowing in her veins indicate that her death occurred recently, but her eyes are cloudy, suggesting she has been dead for several days.
 Despite no external signs of trauma, her wrist and ankle bones are shattered, her tongue has been severed, one of her molars is missing, her lungs are blackened, and her organs reveal numerous stab wounds.
-Jimsonweed, a paralyzing agent native to New England, is found in her stomach.
+Jimsonweed, a paralysing agent native to New England, is found in her stomach.

 The radio spontaneously begins changing stations.
 Austin sees people standing in the main corridor and goes to investigate, finding their cat, Stanley, mortally wounded.
 Tommy mercifully kills and reluctantly incinerates Stanley.
 Continuing the autopsy, he finds Jane's missing tooth in her stomach, wrapped in a piece of cloth bearing Roman numerals, letters, and an odd diagram; similar symbols are carved into the inside of her skin.
-The lights in the room suddenly explode, and Tommy and Austin realize the other corpses in the morgue have gone missing.
+The lights in the room suddenly explode, and Tommy and Austin realise the other corpses in the morgue have gone missing.
 They try to leave, only to find that the elevator is broken and a fallen tree is blocking the only exit.
-Their attempts to call for help fail when both their cell phones and the office landline are unable to pick up a signal.
+Their attempts to call for help fail when Austin’s cell phone and the office landline are unable to pick up a signal.
 In the bathroom, an unseen figure attacks Tommy.